 - Fill craft syringes with red, black or orange liqueur for your guests to squirt into their drinks to taste.
 The heavy liqueur suspends in the alcohol briefly before sinking to the bottom.

-- If you prefer your drinks ice-blended, try a pomarita coktail, cranberry margarita or a frosted cosmopolitan — both have the signature red colour that fits perfectly with a “bloody” Halloween theme.
+- If you prefer your drinks ice-blended, try a pomarita coktail, cranberry margarita or a frosted cosmopolitan — both have the signature red color that fits perfectly with a “bloody” Halloween theme.